joe-xing-ai/punch/README.md

 ## Project Punch

-Punch is an User - Item Embedding Based Recommendation Engine with the primary focus being proactively explore and exploit the Most Relevant Content for user community.
+Punch is an User-item Embedding Based Recommendation Engine with the primary focus being proactively explore and exploit the Most Relevant Content for user community.

 #### Author: joe.xing.ai@gmail.com

 ### Design

-The main idea behind this Learning framework is to
+The main idea behind this learning framework is to

 #### The Model Architecture: